Wilderness Advanced First Aid (40hr) Mountain Rescue November 21-23, Nelson

 A significant challenge of avalanche rescue is dealing with the issues that arise after the victims are extracted.
 Physical trauma, hypothermia, and how and where to get help are some challenges you may face.
 AST courses and traditional companion rescue courses teach you how to find and extract someone from under the snow.
 However, they rarely go in-depth with teaching you how to deal with injuries and the prospect of spending a night out in the field.

-In collaboration with Kootenay Backcountry Guides, we have created a comprehensive 40-hour Wilderness Advanced First Aid course combined with essential backcountry rescue techniques.
+In collaboration with Kootenay Backcountry Guides, we have created a comprehensive 40-hour Wilderness Advanced First Aid course and essential backcountry rescue techniques.
 This course goes beyond traditional first aid, addressing the critical challenges you may face during a backcountry emergency.
 Emphasizing the aftermath of any backcountry incident.
-We cover first aid skills and techniques that can be used year round to ensure you are fully prepared for any emergency, any time of the year.
+We cover first aid skills and techniques that can be used year-round to ensure you are fully prepared for any emergency, any time of the year.

 Course Highlights